 - Community listening sessions were conducted over a two-month period.
-Because of the Covid-19 pandemic, these community listening sessions were conducted virtually, via Zoom.
-The following listening sessions were held: - On Thursday evening, December 10th, a Spanish language session was held.

-- On a Saturday morning, December 12th, a general community meeting in English was held. - On Thursday evening, December 17th, a meeting sponsored by the Ossining chapter of the NAACP was held. - On Thursday evening, January 7th, a meeting was sponsored by the Ossining LGBTQ Alliance and co-sponsored by the LOFT LGBTQ+ Community Center. - On Tuesday, January 19th, a meeting was held with students from Ossining High School.
+Because of the Covid19 pandemic, these community listening sessions were conducted virtually, via Zoom.
+The following listening sessions were held: - On Thursday evening, December 10^{th,} a Spanish language session was held. - On a Saturday morning, December 12th, a general community meeting in English was held. - On Thursday evening, December 17th, a meeting sponsored by the Ossining chapter of the NAACP was held. - On Thursday evening, January 7th, a meeting sponsored by the LGBTQ Alliance and the LOFT Community Center was held. - Finally, on Tuesday, January 19th, a meeting was held with students from Ossining High School.

 Over 200 people participated in one or more of these sessions.
-A brief summary of the input received from these sessions is provided later in this Introduction and Summary, with a more complete summary provided later in this report.
+A brief summary of the input received from these sessions is provided later in this Introduction and Summary with a more complete summary provided later in this report.

 • A community survey was created for this project and was open online for residents to respond to.
 The focus of the survey was on perceptions of safety and interactions with police officers in Ossining.
 There were English and Spanish language versions of the survey.
-There were over 800 responses to this survey.
+There were over 1,000 responses to this survey.
 A brief summary of the input received is provided later in this Introduction and Summary section.

 Throughout this process, the consulting team met with the working committee to plan the community listening sessions and the roll out of the community survey.
-Project planning meetings were held with the consultants on November 20th and December 2nd.
-Beginning in December, four subcommittees of the working committee were established to provide focused discussion on grouped police reform topics.
+Project planning meetings were held with the consultants on November 20th and December 2nd, Beginning in December, four subcommittees of the working committee were established to provide focused discussion on grouped police reform topics.
 The subcommittees included: